baranusluel/sentiment-cnn/index.md

 - `wonderland is a rather sugary romance film that is as subtle as a ton of bricks falling on you . you can see its plot developing from a mile away .`
 - `director paul verhoeven , whose previous works include movies as diverse as robocop and basic instinct , takes an especially imaginative and fresh approach to science fiction with his new film starship troopers .`

-TODO: Visualization, word cloud of the dataset
+We have generated the following word cloud of the most commonly found words in the dataset, excluding the least meaningful words:

 <p align="center"><img src="./assets/wordcloud.png" alt="Most common words"/></p>
 <p align="center">Word cloud of our dataset</p>